Designing Best Buy’s Order History

 - Research customer needs – why are customers coming here, what do they need, what is working and what isn’t

-- Set the Vision – more than just a specification, teams need a vision which allowed them to all contribute to the design and development
+- Set the Vision – more than just specifications, teams need a vision to allow them to all contribute to the design and development

-- Test the design – evaluating the success of the design with real people
+- Test the design – evaluating the success of the design through analytics and with real people

 Heuristics and Analytics

-Reviewing the data analytics that the Product Managers were working with and performing a UX Heuristic Analysis revealed several possible issues:
+Reviewing the data analytics that the Product Managers currently had and performing a UX Heuristic Analysis revealed several possible issues with the legacy system:

 - Available actions not clear